tytydraco/yessleep/out/The_Hollowbend_Line_Part_1.md

 Grace sat heavily on the sagging bed, which creaked ominously under her weight.
-"Marc, this is so fucked."
+She pulled her hair free from its tie, letting it fall around her face as she rubbed her temples "Marc, this is so fucked."

 "I know."
 I slumped into the armchair, which was even more uncomfortable than it looked.
 The springs had given up years ago.
 "How do we get back?"